richpl/PyBasic/README.md

 A mismatch between the input value and input variable type will trigger an error.

-*TO DO - User input can only be assigned to simple variables, need to extend to array varibles.*
+*TO DO - User input can only be assigned to simple variables, need to extend to array variables.*

 ### Numeric functions